OpenFreeEnergy/openfe/docs/cookbook/loading_molecules.md

 ```

 :::{caution}
-Remember to include the `removeHs=False` keyword argument so that RDKit does not strip them!
+Remember to include the `removeHs=False` keyword argument so that RDKit does not strip your hydrogens!
 :::

-As these types of structures are typically stored inside sdf files, there is a ``from_sdf`` convenience class method:
+As these types of structures are typically stored inside sdf files, there is a ``from_sdf_file`` convenience class method:

 ```python
 import openfe